GenesisEducationKyiv/front-end-school-3-0-vrymariev/docs/dependency-audit-report.md

 ---

 ## Conclusion:
-The first priority is to find and use an alternative to the **moment** package.
+The first priority is to find and use an alternative to the **moment**❌ package.
 It should be replaced because it is deprecated, does not support TypeScript, has outdated dependencies, is not tree-shakable, and had security issues in the past.
+Maybe [Day.js](https://www.npmjs.com/package/dayjs) will be the best option to replace.

 It’s also important to keep an eye on **tw-animate-css**, **query-string**, and **sonner**.